- Who we are

 Read more about our work in Rwanda.

-When we began work in Romania in 1999 there were 100,000 children trapped in institutional care.
-Today the figure is approximately 9,000 and the Romanian Government has committed to working with us to close every state run institution by 2020.
+When we began work in Romania in 1998 there were 100,000 children trapped in institutional care.
+Today the figure is less than 9,000 and the Romanian Government has committed to working with us to close every state run institution.

 Find out how your support transforms children's lives.